 Brychan sings soprano and the Scholarship helped with tuition at NESMS, where she studied under Jean Webster.
 She was a member of the St Machar's Cathedral Choir during her stay in Aberdeen and took part in many University musical performances.

 Brychan gave a performance after the Annual General Meeting in June 2012, accompanied by Drew Tulloch.

-Andrew has recently moved to Aberdeen where he works as a doctor.
+Andrew is a doctor who had recently moved to Aberdeen when he was awarded the Ellie Pirie Scholarship.
 He has a singing repertoire that has grown from bases in both Warwick and Dundee.

 During his time in Warwick he was actively involved in many pursuits.
 He was a choral scholar with, and was president of, Warwick University Choir.
 Outwith university he also sang with the Warwick Phoenix singers, and during this time he was given the opportunity to sing with Kiri te Kanawa.
 As a member of Warwick Student Opera he was involved in productions of Mozart, taking on roles such as Figaro and Don Giovanni.

 Whilst studying in Dundee he was again involved with a number of choirs, singing with Dundee University Chamber Choir, St Paul's Cathedral Choir and St Mary's Church, where he was also a scholar.
 He has enjoyed various tours with choirs over the years visiting Leipzig, Dublin, and Barcelona in the past.